 - The first question you should be asking is, what are you paying?

 Many real estate agencies or property management organisations, ask for a percentage of your monthly rent.
 This model rewards agents with higher value properties and can mean that properties with a lower rental income can be neglected.

-A fixed price model ensures that each and every property is seen as equal and property managers divide their time amongst their portfolio evenly. :Different charges a standard $100 per month fee which has seen some owners save thousands of dollars a year.
-See what you could save with our free calculator.
+A fixed price model ensures that each and every property is seen as equal and property managers divide their time amongst their portfolio evenly.

 - The second question is, what are you getting for that fee?